Safe Church Training

 History of Safe Church Training completion is maintained in parish records.
 The first place to check is with your church office.

 Anyone who has completed online training is instructed to print two copies of their certificates from both "Part A" which is Safeguarding Online and "Part B" with is State of Maine; one copy is for the congregation, one is for their own records.
-Note that the certificate for the Safeguarding Online portion will always be printable when a user logs in.
-The State of Maine, however, requires that you print your Mandated Reporting Training Certificate at the time of completion.
+Note that both certificates will always be printable when a user logs in, so save your login info!

 1. Enroll (only complete this step once!)